Many on a Royal Caribbean cruise ship tested for the new coronavirus

 Royal Caribbean Anthem of the Seas docked in Bayonne, New Jersey, near New York City on February 7, 2020.

-“After being tested by CDC, 23 of those travelers were cleared, and four are being sent to a nearby hospital for further evaluation,” Murphy said.
+“After being tested by CDC, 23 of those travellers were cleared, and four are being sent to a nearby hospital for further evaluation,” Murphy said.

-The ship, which named as Royal Caribbean’s Anthem of the Seas, is docked in Bayonne, New Jersey, around 15 miles away from the New York City.
+The ship, Royal Caribbean’s Anthem of the Seas, is docked in Bayonne, New Jersey, about 15 miles from New York City.

-Hospitalized passengers belong to the same family who was recently in mainland China but not in the Hubei Province, the CDC said, adding that the two of them were sick when personnel boarded the ship.
-The remaining two were taken out on stretchers, as shown by footage of the scene shows.
+The CDC said the hospitalized passengers belong to the same family that was recently in mainland China but not in the Hubei Province.
+It added that two of them were sick when personnel boarded the ship.
+As footage of the scene shows, the remaining two were taken out on stretchers.

 According to Royal Caribbean, the passengers had not been in China since January 26, which probably put them past the 14-day incubation period.

-The Norway-based cruise company highlighted in its statement that two of the passengers had already tested positive for influenza A.
+The Norway-based cruise company highlighted in its statement that two passengers had already tested positive for influenza A.

 “We value the CDC’s profusion of caution and their partnership.
 None of the four guests reflected any clinical symptoms of coronavirus while they were on board our ship,” the company said.

-The Norwegian cruise company announced that from now, “Any guests with a Chinese, Hong Kong or Macau passport, regardless of when they were there last, will not be accepted to board our ships.”
+The Norwegian cruise company announced that from now on, “Any guests with a Chinese, Hong Kong, or Macau passport, regardless of when they were there last, will not be accepted to board our ships.”

 All the Royal Caribbean cruises will follow that policy; the company said, “until further notice.”